the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-workflow-branches.md

  name: two-branches
  alt: An illustration of two development branches and one main branch in git
  ---
- Two development branches and one main branch in git.
+ Two development branches and one main branch in Git.
  ```

  If you want, you can create branches from branches (and branches off of those branches and so on).